Tracking Your Progress

 Your current article length.

-• Remember: Quality > Quantity.
-Don't fluff to hit a number.
+• Note — Quality matters more than quantity.
+Don't fluff to hit a number

 3. Outline Progress